WHen should you consider air duct repair in your home?

-Along with these parts, your home HVAC systems ductwork function hand in hand with the heating and cooling components of your HVAC system.
+Along with these parts, your home HVAC system's ductwork functions hand in hand with the heating and cooling components of your HVAC system.

 Even if your HVAC system is working properly, efficiency and poor quality may result from not maintaining your home’s ductwork.
-Part of your HVAC systems routine maintenance includes making sure that your ductwork is clean and free from any signs of damage.
-If you don’t properly maintain your HVAC system’s ductwork, you may need ductwork replace or costly replacements.
+Part of your HVAC system's routine maintenance includes making sure that your ductwork is clean and free from any signs of damage.
+If you don’t properly maintain your HVAC system’s ductwork, you may need ductwork replacement or costly replacements.
 When should you clean your air ducts?

 • Visible mold or mildew growing anywhere within the ductwork or in any part of the HVAC system.

 • If you notice debris left by animals such as droppings, nests, fur, and decaying body parts.